 Criteria for Assessment of Examinations

 For information concerning the assessment of different types of examination and question, please refer to the examination conventions for FPE and FHS.
-These are available on Canvas on the Exams and Assessment Information page.
+These are available on the 'Exams and Assessment Guidance' page on the Student Hub.

 Dissertation Guidelines